rstudio/rsconnect-jupyter/docs/docs/index.md

 - [Installing `rsconnect-jupyter` to Jupyter running on RStudio Workbench](#installing-to-jupyter-running-on-rstudio-workbench)
 - [Installing Jupyter within a virtual environment](#installing-jupyter-within-a-virtual-environment)

-Please skip to the installation section below that is best for your environment.
+Please navigate to the installation section below that is best for your environment.

 ### Installation in JupyterHub